DemocracyApps/CNP-Dev-Env/README.md

         git clone https://github.com/DemocracyApps/CNP-Dev-Env.git CNP

-5. Navigate to the CNP directory and run the following commands:
+5. Navigate to the CNP directory and run:

-        ./SCRIPTS/setup_osx.sh
         vagrant up

    This will take a few minutes.
 It will set up the development server and start it running.

-You can log into the server at any point by running 'vagrant ssh' from this directory.
-For other commands, check the vagrant documentation.
-Note that the CNP directory is shared with this server - on the server it corresponds to the /vagrant directory.
+6. From the same directory on your local machine, ssh into the server and run the setup script:

+        vagrant ssh
+        cd /var/www
+        ./SCRIPTS/setup_osx.sh

+   Note that /var/www (and /vagrant) on the server both start with the contents of the directory you are running vagrant from.
+If you are using the VirtualBox provider, /var/www and /vagrant are linked and are actually shared between your local machine and the server and is linked to /vagrant on the server

+The remainder of this README is provider-dependent.

 6. On your *local* machine (laptop), add the following line to the /etc/hosts file: